 - Module 6: The bigger picture of long term behaviour change, discussing in more detail strategic and moral perspectives

-In total we had 60 participating NGOs from across the world, including Greenpeace International, Slow Food International, Fairtrade International, RSPB and WRAP.
+Over the total of three rounds, we have had around 150 participating NGOs from across 5 continents, including Greenpeace International, WWF, Slow Food International, Fairtrade International, RSPB and WRAP.

 The feedback received was encouraging: the majority found the skills acquired through the Academy highly relevant for their work, many have shared the knowledge with colleagues and partners through presentations and mini-trainings, and some have even managed to deploy the knowhow in real life interventions.
 83% of participants rated the quality of course content as excellent.